goodmansasha/annotation-model/README.md

 For Selectors, most of of hard work is done in just two methods: one for converting an HTML Range into the selector and the other for reviving the selector into a range (called 'firstRange').
 HTML Ranges are the fundamental building blocks because they represent several specific parts of a web page: HTML Document Fragments, Nodes, and Boundary Points.
 Even various plaintext formats (e.g .csv or .tsv) can be selected using Ranges in a browser because that plaintext file is always *rendered* in a 'pre' element in a minimal HMTL page in a modern browser.
 Check the devtools and you will see.
 HTML Ranges are therefore super useful.

+There is also a 'tests.html' file that acts as an obstacle course for these selectors.
+It would be better to have it change dynamically and create a test suite.